Unlim8ted-Studios/Celeste-Mobile-Port/README.md

 ### BetterMapEditor

-Provides a standalone map-editing environment.
+`BetterMapEditor` provides a standalone map-editing environment.

 Its design goal is approximately:

-«A smaller, easier in-game editor inspired by Lönn/Ahorn rather than a replacement for every advanced desktop mapping feature.»
+> A smaller, easier in-game editor inspired by Lönn/Ahorn rather than a replacement for every advanced desktop mapping feature.

 Responsibilities include: